xmclark/Npp4/README.md

 Currently, the only method for installation is by building from source.
 The plugin will be added to the notepad++ plugin manager when it is prime time.

+The project is only built in the Unicode configuration.

 ### Dependencies

 Current dependencies are: